 • Oracle’s own acquisitive strategy increasing the portfolio that you manage under their support remit.

 Even having a handle on your annual support bill does not mean it is correct.
 Is that legacy reporting system or old forms based application still being used from ten years ago?
-Have you moved to processors based licensing but still have an excess of named user licenses?
-If you have had any business change (reduction in headcount, divestment’s, acquisitions, infrastructure refresh etc) then you may be paying for support not being used.
-Conversely, you may have an IT landscape not aligned to the original license metrics or volumes contracted for – so beware.
+Have you moved to processor based licensing but still have an excess of Named User licenses?
+If you have had any business change (reduction in headcount, divestments, acquisitions, infrastructure refreshes etc) then you may be paying for support not being used.
+Conversely, you may have an IT landscape not aligned to the original licence metrics or volumes contracted for – so beware.

-We can understand that it can be a moving target and it is the business Madora Consulting are experts in.
-Feel free to drop us a question via linkedin, twitter or through our contact form.
+We understand that it can be a moving target and it is the business Madora Consulting are experts in.
+Feel free to drop us a question via Twitter or you can email email@example.com or our contact form on our website.
 Madora Consulting are keen to assist.

-In this tough times most of us are carrying the role of 2-3 people and finding time to focus on an activity to assess your support may be a challenge.
+Most of us are carrying the role of 2-3 people and finding time to focus on an activity to assess your support may be a challenge.
 Why not let Madora Consulting take some of the strain?
 How about contacting us for a no obligation discussion to better understand the complexity of your situation.
-It may be that we give you a few pointers to enable you to be self sufficient and on your way, we will be happy to help.
-If your situation is more complex then it may be worth investing in a 1-2 day support diagnosis workshop where we work with IT management and Procurement to get a view on the complexity of your firm, spend history, architecture and Oracle portfolio.
+It may be that we give you a few pointers to enable you to be self-sufficient and on your way, we will be happy to help.
+If your situation is more complex then it may be worth investing in a 1-2 day support diagnosis workshop where we work with IT management and Procurement to get a view on the complexity of your organisation, spend history, architecture and Oracle portfolio.
 The outcome of this workshop is to ascertain at a high level whether we believe there is opportunity to reduce the support.
 The report will also advise on the potential effort required to follow through on a detailed Support Assessment and follow through with Oracle on the execution of any changes required.

 There are lots of mixed messages out there in the Oracle eco-system.
-Oracle have also become more hard line on Support in the last 5 years, insisting on the termination of licenses rather than shelving.
-Clearly support revenue is the lifeblood of the Corporation, so they do their best to make it difficult to reduce revenue to them.
-The fact is that it is entirely feasible to reduce support revenue BUT there are a lot of of what we call ‘Oracle Gotchas’.
+Oracle have also become more hard line on Support, insisting on the termination of licenses rather than shelving.
+Clearly, support revenue is the lifeblood of the Corporation, so they do their best to make it difficult to reduce revenue.
+The fact is that it is entirely feasible to reduce support revenue BUT there are a lot of what we call ‘Oracle Gotchas’.
 Just when you think you have a case to reduce support you get a swerve ball.
 Most of this is documented but involves some searching.
-The other thing to note – as always with Oracle, everything is negotiable, especially if you are spending on net new product.
-Again we can guide you through this process and it is a process.
-Unfortunately there is no simple linear check list to work through here.
+The other thing to note, everything is negotiable, especially if you are spending on net new product.
+Again, we can guide you through this process and it is a process.
+Unfortunately, there is no simple linear checklist to work through here.
 So be prepared for 3 steps forward and 1 step back – a few times.

-Please contact us with any questions you may have on this topic and keep an eye out for Part 2 in this series.
+Please contact us with any questions you may have on this topic.
+You can email us at firstname.lastname@example.org.